Business (BUS) Courses

 BUS 240 Business Law (3) The law of contracts, agency and employment, and the elements of property and government regulation.
 Law of business organizations, with emphasis on partnerships and corporations and law of sales and commercial paper.

 BUS 290 Critical Thinking (3) This course guides students in thinking more clearly, insightfully and effectively.
 Concrete examples from students' experience and contemporary issues drawn from forums like YouTube, TV, popular magazines, court cases, the internet, political speeches, etc. help students develop the abilities to solve problems, analyze issues, and make informed decisions in their academic, career, and personal lives.
 Attention is given to the identification and management of the perception process, use of evidence, use of assumptions, emotional influences, and language in various forms of business and social communication.
 Pre: sophomore standing

-BUS 400 Internship (3) Supervised on-the-job experience in the business community.
+BUS 400 Internship (3) Supervised, substantive, on-the-job experience in the business community.
 Comprehensive report by students, meeting with faculty advisor, and performance evaluation from employer required.
 Pre: Minimum cumulative GPA of 3.00; compatibility with career interests; pre-approved job placement and internship contract and instructor's consent.
-(Same as ACC 400).
-(Attributes: ALEX)
+(Attributes: ALEX, GCC)